Warraybe/BG3-Create-Class/README.md

-# Baldur's Gate 3 - Create Class Mod script
+# Baldur's Gate 3 - Create New Class Mod script

-This is a simple script that will create the folder and file structure for a class mod.
+This is a simple script that will create the folder and file structure for a new class mod.
 Optional settings for multiclass and subclasses.
 Generates folder structure along with basic starting template files.
 Names, UUID, Handles are generated to create a working class if exported as is.

 ## Usage